mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 So let's consider the pseudo code for the simple validation split introduced above.
 Because we don't have a train step, we directly `call` predict on the algorithm with the given parameter set.
 Effectively, we just ignored the inner training set entirely.
-This means, splitting of a *validation* set, is equivalent to simply throwing away data.
+This means, splitting off a *validation* set, is equivalent to simply throwing away data.
-If we would perform a cross validation, we wouldn't throw away any data, but in each fold, we would again ignore the training data.
+If we would perform a cross-validation, we wouldn't throw away any data, but in each fold, we would again ignore the training data.
-This means that the cross validation would be equivalent to performing the grid search on batches of the data and averaging at the end.
+This means that the cross-validation would be equivalent to performing the grid search on batches of the data and averaging at the end.
-In case of a leave-one-out cross validation this would lead to the exact same result as without a validation set and otherwise the result would slightly different (because the mean of batch-means is not equal to the mean over all data), but not better in any way.
+In case of a leave-one-out cross-validation this would lead to the exact same result as without a validation set and otherwise the result would slightly different (because the mean of batch-means is not equal to the mean over all data), but not better in any way.